Cancer; Digestive; Prevention

 Furthermore, providers must get comfortable discussing screening options beyond the gold-standard colonoscopy.
 Any screening tool with which a patient is comfortable should be considered.

 Further data are needed to determine screening benefits among certain patient groups.

 Benefits of colon cancer screening among certain patient populations is well-documented, particularly when it comes to colonoscopy.
 Individuals at average- to above-average risk should be screened in accordance with national guidelines and doctor recommendations.

 However, the benefits are not as well known for outlying populations, such as younger adults, lower-risk patients, and individuals who don’t know their risk factors.
 In 2017, the recommended age for colon cancer screening was lowered from 50 to 45 by the ACS.

 As such, we do not yet have long-term data for whether this change has helped save more lives in patients younger than 50, a demographic with increased colon cancer diagnoses and deaths.
 However, some researchers predict that more than 11,000 cancer-related deaths could be averted over five years.

 A few closing thoughts

 Findings from the study published in The BMJ should not change current recommendations for patients in the U.S. We know that screening prevents colon cancer deaths in the 50 to 79 age demographic, and we are learning more about the benefits of screening in younger populations.

 Every adult – with or without known risk factors – should visit with their doctor about colon cancer screening options.
 The disease is highly curable when detected early.
-The American Society of Colon and Rectal Surgeons estimates a 91% five-year survival rate
+The American Society of Colon and Rectal Surgeons estimates a 91% five-year survival rate after early-stage diagnosis.